Leadership Team

 Vikki has over 22 years laboratory experience working within Microbial and Molecular biology fields.
 Having worked for the Wales Gene Park for 16 years, Vikki has been involved in all the changes and developments that have occurred in NGS platforms and laboratory based procedures over the years.

-Dr Giulia Trauzzi
+Dr. Giulia Trauzzi

 Giulia has a background in population genetics/genomics.
 She has experience in DNA extraction and amplification (including ancient DNA) and diverse set of molecular markers.
-Her bioinformatic skills include QC of genomic data, variant calling, population and seascape genomics analyses and competency in coding languages (R/Rstudio, Unix/Linux - Cluster computing).
-She joined the Wales Gene Park in 2023 where her duties include library preparations, Illumina sequencing and QC of NGS data.
+Her bioinformatic skills include QC of genomic data, variant calling, population and seascape genomics analyses and competency in coding languages (R/Rstudio, Unix/Linux – Cluster computing).
+She joined the Wales Gene Park in 2023 where her duties include library preparations, Illumina sequencing and QC and analysis of NGS data.

-Bioinformatics Team
+Bioinformatic Team

 Dr. Benoit Lan-Leung